 12:30 p.m.- 1:30 p.m.
 Lunch provided at the International Center

 1:30 p.m. – 5 p.m.
 Service Learning, Careers, Job Shadowing

-Composition and Literature will include assignments Designed to enhance:
+Composition and Literature Include Assignments Designed to Enhance:

-These assignments include (journals, essays, and research projects).
+These assignments include journals, essays, and research projects.
 The goal is for students to be able to develop well written paragraphs, essays, or research papers on their own.
-An advance writing course is avaialable, through MSU, for eligible students.
+An advance writing course is available through MSU for eligible students.

 Mathematics Through Pre-Calculus:

-Students are placed in to the appropriate classes based on school transcripts and instructor pre-tests assessments along with their chosen classes for the fall semester.
-They receive one on one assistance and work at their own pace to complete assignments.
+Students are placed into the appropriate classes based on school transcripts and instructor pre-test assessments, along with their chosen classes for the fall semester.
+They receive one-on-one assistance and work at their own pace to complete assignments.
 Periodic unit assessments will be made to determine the student’s progress.
 Classroom time will focus on the understanding of math concepts through explanation, demonstration, discussion, problem solving, analytical thinking, and reasoning.

 Laboratory Science Instruction:

 Students will learn basic vocabulary and phrases through extensive speaking activities.
-They will also be exposed to the latino culture (food, music, poetry, and theatre) and will learn about the geographical locations of the different countries that speak the language.
+They will also be exposed to the Latino culture through food, music, poetry, and theatre, and will learn about the geographical locations of different countries that speak the language.

 The goal of this course is to expose students to information about their self, occupations, and projections of labor market trends, so that they can develop the skills necessary to make career decisions.